rplucker-117/ServicePlanner/README.md

 - Edit ip addresses of applicable devices in settings.py.
 I'm working on better documentation and easy addition of devices, but CG3/CG4 is ProVideoPlayer, Rosstalk is our Carbonite+ video swithcer.
 Device naming will stay the same unless you want to dive into the code.
 Settings is a mess right now and I recommend not playing with font sizes, but you do you boo.
 - Run the program by running "main.py" (Python 3.7)

+## Running a Service
+The idea of this app is to simplify a live service production **as much as possible** by moving all of the thought into equipment cues/actions to BEFORE the service.
+During a serivce, the only thing you should have to do is press the "NEXT" button.
+- Next: Advances to the next item, cueing any cues on the next item
+- Previous: Goes to previous item, cueing any cues on the previous item
+- Next (No actions) Advances to next item only.
+No cues are activated.
+- Previous (No actions) Goes to previous item only.
+No cues are activated.

 ## Actions/Cues can be in 2 forms:
 ### Global Cues
 Cue/list of cues that is saved as a button at the bottom of the plan and is accessable at any time